‘You should be worried’ Memorial Health prepares for surge of COVID-19 cases

-Dr. Stephen Thacker, the Associate Chief Medical Officer and Pediatric Infectious Disease Physician is expecting a surge in local cases at the end of the month.
+Memorial Health Associate Chief Medical Officer and Pediatric Infectious Disease Physician Dr. Stephen Thacker is expecting a surge in local cases at the end of the month.

-Dr. Thacker says Georgia is seeing it’s peak later than virus epicenters like New York and Louisiana.
+Thacker says Georgia is seeing its peak later than virus epicenters like New York and Louisiana.

 “I think it’s just a combination of the population density as well as the type of people that live in that community,” said Thacker.
 “Again, I think I have to stop saying this because it’s here but again its not a matter of if, it’s more of when for your community.